markolbert/J4JCommandLine/docs/example-static.md

 }
 ```

-The two public static properties, **IntValue** and **TextValue** are bound
+Two of the public static properties, **IntValue** and **TextValue** are bound
 to command line options in code I'll show below.
+The third property, **Unkeyed**,
+will be bound to any "unkeyed" options -- plain old command line parameters --
+found on the command line.
 Otherwise there's nothing
 special about them.
 They're just regular static properties with public get
 and set accessors.